upasana1708/women-career-guidance-chatbot/README.md

 This assumes that you already have python installed on your system.
 If not please install Python3 before starting with next steps.

-Step-1: Clone this repository to your local system.
+Step-1: Clone or Download this git repository to your local system.

 Step-2: Install all the dependency using the following command in a Terminal / Command Prompt: